 The GSIJP Team is an active member of NGO CSW/NY, contributing especially during CSW to ensure that girls’ voices and perspectives are included in global advocacy for gender equality.

-La Grupo de Trabajo sobre Niñas is a coalition of NGOs working for girls and with girls at the United Nations.
+En la Grupo de Trabajo sobre las Niñas is a coalition of NGOs working for girls and with girls at the United Nations.
 WGG advocates for the human rights of girls, amplifies their voices, and creates pathways for girls to directly participate in international decision-making spaces.

 Its mission is to advance the status of girls, promote their inclusion at all stages of life, and ensure they can realize their full potential.
 WGG also organizes flagship events such as the annual International Day of the Girl (IDG) Girls Speak Out at the United Nations.